tozd/docker-influxdb/README.md

 ## Description

 You can mount InfluxDB's `influxdb.toml` file into `/etc/influxdb/influxdb.toml` inside the container.
 See the file in the image to see how it is configured by default.

+## GitHub mirror

+There is also a [read-only GitHub mirror available](https://github.com/tozd/docker-influxdb), if you need to fork the project there.